subinabid/Bootstrapped/_drafts/2025-04-04-accountant.md

 Answering these questions can be overwhelming and you need someone with experience to guide you.
 One option is to ask others who has done this before.
 Alternately, you could find a good Chartered Accountant to answer these questions for you.
 Finding a CA for your company is very much like a marriage - you are going to be together for a very long time.
 So choose wisely.

-Pick a CA who has worked with starups before.
-They should also have tieups with Company Secretaries.
-There is a log of going back and forth between CA & CS - This could be during compnay registrastion, share transfers, annual filings etc. If a single firm is hanlding both, you can focus more  on things that matters - building your company
+Pick a CA who has worked with startups before.
+They should also have tie-ups with Company Secretaries.
+There is a lot of going back and forth between CA & CS - This could be during company registration, share transfers, annual filings etc. If a single firm is handling both, you can focus more on things that matters - building your company